 Meadow Lane saw only two defeats all season but struggles on the road in the new year hampered the push for promotion.

-Notts were forced to settle for a play-off position and a season which looked set for promotion ended in sadness and frustration as Coventry – aided by several questionable refereeing decisions - won the two-legged semi-final.
+Notts were forced to settle for a play-off position and a season which looked destined for success ended in sadness and frustration as Coventry – aided by several questionable refereeing decisions - won the two-legged semi-final.

 The club was nevertheless victorious off the field, being announced as League Two’s winners of the EFL’s Away Fan Experience campaign, and there was more exciting news to come before the season was out, as the club revealed that a new women’s team would be launched ready for the start of the 2018-19 season.

 Promotion hopes abounded as the new campaign loomed large following the arrival of 21-goal Chesterfield forward Kristian Dennis, Nottingham Forest midfielder David Vaughan, Oxford striker Kane Hemmings and many more.

 The bookies shared that belief and included Notts among the favourites for the League Two title following their play-off heartbreak in the previous campaign.